craigmcn/craigmcn.github.io/_drafts/2018-04-05-dont-be-a-dick.md

 I try to follow this law as much as possible, and have built some more specific rules based on the concept.
 I like to believe that in most situations I think, “Am I being (or will I be) a dick?” and then acting to ensure the answer is a definitive no.

-Often that action is to just do nothing.
+Often that action is to just do nothing, or simply comply.
 It’s mostly the concept that if I have nothing good to say, I won’t say anything at all.
+Or maybe, “Better to remain silent and be thought a fool than to speak and to remove all doubt.”
+Generally, don’t get into it.

-I sometimes feel that to help someone else be a dick I have to not be a dick.
+Because I sometimes feel that to help someone else be a dick I have to not be a dick.
 Or I suppose that in not being a dick I help someone else to be a dick.

 The other day I was at a coffee shop for lunch.
 When I sat down, I sat at the only two person table left.
 While I was sitting, the two tables on either side of me emptied and then a group came in and asked me to move so they could have four seats together.